LenaLowry1/CMOR438_2025/Supervised Learning/5. KNN/README.md

-Here’s a rephrased and polished version of your text:

----

 # K-Nearest Neighbors Algorithm

 The **K-Nearest Neighbors (KNN)** algorithm relies on a user-defined constant, $k$, to make predictions for new, unlabeled data points based on the values of the $k$ nearest labeled data points.